Admission Requirements and Financial Support Application and Admission

 Most applicants to this department have undergraduate degrees in electrical engineering.
 However, it has been our experience that individuals with degrees in physics, mathematics, chemistry and related scientific and technical areas are able to complete a graduate program in electrical engineering.
 Applications from such individuals are encouraged, with the observation that such students often are required to complete some undergraduate courses to gain an adequate background in electrical engineering.
 Such requirements are dealt with on an individual basis.

 All applicants are required to take the General Test (verbal, quantitative, and analytical) of the Graduate Record Examination (GRE).
 The tests are given at regularly specified dates.
 For more specific information concerning this test, contact:

 International applicants are required to furnish TOEFL or IELTS test scores.
 Applicants should request that the results be forwarded to:

 Office of Graduate Admissions

 Notre Dame, IN 46556

-An application fee of $75 is payable to the University of Notre Dame, is required of all applicants.
+An application fee of $75 is required of all applicants and payable to the University of Notre Dame.
 All materials should be uploaded to your online application prior to submission no later than January 15 for fall admission.
 Offers of admission and financial aid may be made in advance of that date if the application is complete.

 Financial assistance in the form of graduate assistantships, research assistantships and fellowships are provided for most graduate students in residence.
 No separate forms are necessary to apply for financial aid.
 Stipends usually are awarded for the academic year; summer appointments also are possible.
 In addition, tuition scholarships are awarded to all full-time students receiving either a fellowship or an assistantship.